How to get entity_guid from JS for send to the server.

 Now only have a problem, only return 1 object no 4!!??

-Indonesian Arsalan Shah Replied 8 years ago
+Indonesian Arsalan Shah Replied 1 decade ago

 There is no e.guid in your table, it should be guid